 Improving maternal and newborn health using results-based financing

-In Malawi, considerable progress has recently been made in improving maternal, newborn and child health.
+In Malawi, considerable progress has been made in improving maternal, newborn and child health.
 More women are delivering in health facilities than ever before and access to modern family planning continues to increase.
 However, an estimated two of every 100 women still die from largely preventable maternal causes during their reproductive lifetimes, and maternal and newborn mortality remain among the highest in sub-Saharan Africa.
-The Results-based Financing (RBF) for Maternal and Newborn Health Initiative supports the Malawi government in addressing factors contributing to high numbers of maternal and newborn deaths using innovative approaches to health financing.
+The Results-based Financing (RBF) for Maternal and Newborn Health Initiative supported the Malawi government in addressing factors contributing to high numbers of maternal and newborn deaths using innovative approaches to health financing.

-Our goal is for more women, particularly from poor rural areas, to deliver in health facilities, and for those facilities to be offering high quality maternal and neonatal services.
-The RBF Initiative is contributing to an increase in assisted deliveries, an increase in the number of health facilities offering maternal and newborn health services that meet national standards.
+The programme’s goal was to enable more women, particularly from poor rural areas, to deliver in health facilities, and for those facilities to offer better quality maternal and neonatal care services.
+The RBF Initiative contributed to an increase in assisted deliveries and an increase in the number of health facilities offering maternal and newborn health services that meet national standards.
 Importantly, there was a significant reduction in maternal mortality during the programme period in the districts where RBF was introduced, compared with those where RBF was not implemented.

-- The percentage of women delivering without complications remaining at the health facility for 48 hours post-delivery (when the majority of neonatal deaths occur) has increased from 0 per cent at baseline to 83 per cent in March 2015
+- The percentage of women delivering without complications, remaining at the health facility for 48 hours post-delivery (when the majority of neonatal deaths occur) increased from 40% at baseline to 90% in December 2017;